obi-wallet/dummy-price-contract/README.md

-# dummy-price-contract
-A dummy price contract for testnet, which replies to Simulation requests as if it were mainnet Dex.
-For dev use where testnet dex is unavailable
+This contract replies to Simulation message queries as if it's got price data, even though it just stores static data.
+For testnet development of contracts which query a mainnet Dex when testnet equivalents are unavailable.